shenwei356/csvtk/doc/docs/usage.md

   -L, --left-join        left join, equals to -k/--keep-unmatched, exclusive with --outer-join
-      --na string        content for filling NA data -O, --outer-join       outer join, exclusive with --left-join
+      --na string        content for filling NA data -O, --outer-join       outer join, exclusive with --left-join -A, --prefix-filename  add each filename as a prefix to header

 ```